dolthub/docs/content/reference/sql/version-control/dolt-sysvars.md

 ## @@dbname_default_branch

-This system variable controls the default branch that all new session working sets will be initialized at.
+This system variable controls a specific database's default branch for the server, defaulting to the `repo.json` HEAD.
+Sessions at edit time will remain on their existing branches.
+New session working sets will beinitialized at the default branch.

 # Persisting System Variables